News

 Eligible land includes land on which agriculture commodities, livestock, or forest related products are produced.
 Montana NRCS will use the following eligible land uses for the Community Agriculture Initiative:

 See the Montana Payment Schedule below for practices.
 Detailed descriptions of these conservation practices can be found in the Field Office Technical Guide, Section 4 - Practice Standards and Supporting Documents.
-All practices are eligible except the following three: 666 Forest Stand Improvement, 383 Fuel Break, and 384 Woody Residue Treatment, 442 Sprinkler Systems (Center Pivot), 642 Water Wells (to provide irrigation water).
+All practices are eligible except the following: 666 Forest Stand Improvement, 383 Fuel Break, 384 Woody Residue Treatment, 442 Sprinkler Systems (Center Pivot), 642 Water Wells (to provide irrigation water).

-An expanded set of conservation practices tailored to the conservation needs of small-scale ag producers has been developed.
+An expanded set of conservation practices tailored to the conservation needs of small-scale ag producers has been developed, but producers are not limited to these practices.
 For example, some payment rates are now based on square feet rather than acres of implementation for practices like grazing management, irrigation water management, pest management, and cover crops.
 In addition, some new practices have been added including low tunnel management and compost or compost plus biochar in small areas.
 Ask your local NRCS conservationist for more information about these small-scale ag practices.

 There is no limit to the size of a high tunnel or number of high tunnels for which a producer can apply.
 However, a maximum practice payment cap per high tunnel has been established.